oxalica/nil/docs/features.md

 - `nil diagnostics <PATH>`
   Check and print diagnostics for a file.
-  Exit with non-zero code if there are any diagnostics.
+  Exit with code `1` if there are any errors.
   :warning: **WARNING**: The output format is for human and should not be relied on.